chrisgrounds/factorio-docker-builder/README.md

 ## Run

-Simply run the `./run.sh` script and docker compose will create a docker container running a factorio server, preconfigured with your credentials and any mods installed.
-The environment variables set above will be injected into `server-settings.json`.
+Simply run the `./run.sh` script and docker compose will create a docker container running a factorio server, preconfigured with your credentials and any mods installed that you specify (see [Mods](#Mods)).
+The environment variables set above will be injected into `server-settings.json` and the mods list will be injected into the mods folder in the docker container.

 ## Mods